 Our very best pigs in blankets recipes

-Pigs in blankets: they’ve gained somewhat of a legendary status at the Christmas dinner table over the years, with many people reaching for them ahead of the turkey or sprouts.
-But what makes people lose their minds over these little bacon-wrapped chipolatas?
-Perhaps it’s their moreish sizing (isn’t it funny how there’s always space for another on your plate?) or the salty sweetness they yield when baked in the oven.
+Pigs in blankets: they’ve gained something of a legendary status at the Christmas dinner table over the years, with many people reaching for them ahead of the turkey or roast potatoes.
+But what makes people get so excited over these little bacon-wrapped chipolatas?
+Perhaps it’s their moreish sizing (isn’t it funny how there’s always space for another on your plate?) or their salty-sweetness.

-Whatever the reasoning behind your adoration, we’ve no doubt that you’re going to drool over this selection of our best pigs in blankets recipes: from traditional options to a show-stopping savoury traybake.
+Whatever the reasoning behind your adoration, we’ve no doubt that you’re going to drool over this selection of our best pigs in blankets recipes.
+We’re got everything from traditional options to mermaids in blankets (that’s a bacon-wrapped prawn!) and pigs in blanket sausage rolls – plus a tempting pigs in blankets savoury traybake.

 Pigs in blankets: FAQs